segabl/pd2-sh-complements/README.md

 *Leech depends heavily on vanilla values of grace period and enemy firing behaviour and as such falls off with lower grace period and enemies firing in full auto.*
 *Increasing the number of health segments should improve survivability, while lowering the healing amount keeps the total amount of healing similar to vanilla.*

+### Copycat

+- Tactical Reload
+  - Instant swap duration 3s → 6s

+*The recent change made to the swapping mechanic leaves a little too short of a time window to swap weapons, especially if you don't immediately notice it is available.*
+*Increasing the duration the bonus is available makes it more accessible without being broken since the effect is cleared on swap anyways.*

 ## General changes

 ### Weapons